stef0u/stef0u.github.io/about/index.md

 > "An engineer is someone who does precision guesswork based on unreliable data provided by those of questionable knowledge."

-It seems to be an anual tradition where I try to make a website that sees the light of day for part of a year, then it never gets touched again.
-I have good intentions, but never got in the habit of updating it regularily to make it a *thing*.
-And in this case, I actually found the toolset I wanted to use, but I find that the underlying tools have been upgraded, breaking my ability to update the site, so that forced me to redo my site for the 8th time ¯\\_(ツ)_/¯
+It seems to be an annual tradition where I try to make a website that sees the light of day for part of a year, then it never gets touched again.
+I have good intentions, but never got in the habit of updating it regularly to make it a *thing*.
+And in this case, I actually found the toolset I wanted to use, but I find that the underlying tools have been upgraded, breaking my ability to update the site, so that forced me to redo my site for the 8th time

 *What is this Site About?*